D76X/Loggers/Notes/SemanticLogging.md

    an account that does not have enough permission ot write to the files that are used as logs.
 Either changes the account used to run the service to one with enough permissions or changes the permission on the files used to log the messages.

-9. When you make chnages to __SemanticLogging-svc.xml__ the service must be restarted to apply them.
+9. When you make changes to __SemanticLogging-svc.xml__ the service must be restarted to apply them.

 ***

 ### Use the SemanticLogging-svc.exe as a console application.

+The __SemanticLogging-svc.exe__ can be run as a console application in which case if __SemanticLogging-svc.xml__  configures one ore more console sinks the events will be visible in the console of the __SemanticLogging-svc.exe__ process.

 ***